CNB-Solutions/teksystems__test_jamescleppe082825/part2/answer1a2a3.md

 - Kubernetes provides a built-in resource called Secrets to store sensitive data such as passwords, API keys, or certificates.
 - Secrets are base64-encoded (not encrypted by default, but can be encrypted at rest using KMS providers).
 - Access to secrets is controlled through RBAC, and they can be injected into pods as environment variables or mounted as files, reducing exposure.

 ---
+### 3
+# Security in IaaS
+  - Security in IaaS is governed by the Shared Responsibility Model:
+    - Cloud Provider’s responsibility: Securing the underlying infrastructure (data centers, physical servers, virtualization layers, networking, hardware).
+    - Customer’s responsibility: Securing everything they build on top (operating systems, apps, access controls, data).
+# Security Implications of IaaS
+  - Data Security & Privacy
+    - Customer must encrypt data (in transit & at rest).
+    - Misconfigured storage (e.g., open S3 buckets) can lead to data leaks.
+  - Identity & Access Management (IAM)
+    - Weak or misconfigured access controls can expose resources.
+    - Multi-factor authentication and least-privilege principles are essential.
+  - Network Security
+    - Customers must configure firewalls, virtual private clouds (VPCs), and network segmentation.
+    - Cloud provider secures backbone networking but not custom rules.
+  - VM & OS Security
+    - Customers are responsible for patching operating systems, updating software, and hardening servers.
+    - Unpatched VMs may be exploited.
+  - Compliance & Legal Risks
+    - Customers must ensure regulatory compliance (GDPR, HIPAA, etc.).
+    - Data residency concerns: knowing where data is stored geographically.
+  - Visibility & Monitoring
+    - Customers must enable logging, monitoring, and intrusion detection.
+    - Lack of monitoring can make attacks harder to detect.
+  - Insider & Account Compromise Risks
+    - If attacker gains cloud account credentials, they can provision new resources, steal data, or mine cryptocurrency.
+    - Strong credential management and monitoring for unusual activity is key.

+# ✅ Summary:
+- IaaS gives businesses flexibility and cost savings, but shifts many security responsibilities to the customer.
+Cloud providers secure the infrastructure itself, but customers must secure their workloads, data, and configurations.
+Mismanagement of security in IaaS environments is a leading cause of cloud breaches.
+---